Skip to content

 }

-Note that the "physical pages" area above simply shows one possibility of how mmu_alloc
+Note that the "physical pages" area simply shows one possibility of how mmu_alloc picks the physical page ID out of [0, 2048) for each of the 8 page allocation.

 TIP

-The mmu_switch
+The mmu_switch interface

 First, it copies all the pages mapped for process A back to the buffer of 2048 pages.

-Second, it copies all the pages mapped for process B back to [0x80400000, 0x80800000)
+Second, it copies all the pages mapped for process B back to [0x80400000, 0x80800000).

 Note that, in the two pictures above, all the areas indicate physical memory.
-In other words, we use the 12MB physical memory region [0x80400000, 0x81000000)
+In other words, we use the 12MB physical memory region [0x80400000, 0x81000000) to create an illusion that every process owns memory region [0x80400000, 0x80800000) exclusively.

-in P3.
-As a result, if a process is running in the user mode, this process cannot access the memory pages of other processes which, as shown above, have been kept in memory region [0x80800000, 0x81000000)
+Whenever proc_yield picks a process to run next, soft_tlb_switch makes sure that the process can access its own bytes when invoking a load or store instruction with an address in region [0x80400000, 0x80800000).
+Moreover, recall that you could set a PMP region for [0x80400000, 0x80800000) in P3.
+As a result, if a process is running in the user mode, this process cannot access the memory pages of other processes which, as shown above, have been kept in memory region [0x80800000, 0x81000000).
+This achieves the important goal of memory isolation described at the beginning of this handout.

 Page table translation

-).
+You have seen an implementation of virtual memory using PMP and software TLB (i.e., the memory copying conducted by soft_tlb_switch).
 However, frequent memory copying is the performance bottleneck of many programs including operating systems.
-To avoid such bottleneck, we introduce page table translation, the CPU support leading to a more efficient implementation of the virtual memory interface, mmu_map
+To avoid such bottleneck, we introduce page table translation, the CPU support leading to a more efficient implementation of the virtual memory interface (mmu_map and mmu_switch).

 Take the time and read Chapter 12.1.11 and 12.3 of the RISC-V Instruction Set Manual.
 These chapters describe a page table translation scheme in RISC-V called Sv32.
 Next, we will only sketch the key concepts of Sv32 and give an example of translation.